theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 Each budget can have up to 5 associated alerts.
 Each alert can have up to 10 email subscribers and can optionally be published to an SNS topic

-### AWS Organizations

-Used to be a cap of 20 linked accounts

 ### CloudWatch

 Monitors performance (of mainly EC2 instances)